egovernment/egovernment.github.io/_how-to/other/502-add-new-institution.markdown

 ref: 502
 ---

-Every institution is defined as a stand alone class.
+Every institution is defined as a stand alone instance.
 To add a new institution:

 1. In `model/institutions` directory create a new file `<your-institution>.js`.
-2. Create a institution class as an extension of `eregistrations/model/institution.js` e.g for institution named *"Foo"*:
+2. Create a institution instance of a class `eregistrations/model/institution.js`.
+See the listing below.
+3. Add a require to `<your-institution>.js` in `model/institutions/index.js` file.

 ```javascript
 'use strict';